Patronages of the Immaculate Conception: United States

+On 22 August 2013, Pope Benedict XVI granted a decree of Canonical coronation for a Marian image in the Cathedral of the Immaculate Conception (Lake Charles, Louisiana).

 List of countries claiming patronage without a pontifical decree

 Ireland

 On 7 December 1650, the Irish Catholic Confederation, on the verge of its final defeat by the Cromwellian conquest of Ireland, declared the Virgin Mother of God, under the title of the Immaculate Conception, patroness of the Kingdom of Ireland and was cited six days later:

 Monaco

 The principality of Monaco claims patronage of their state to the Immaculate Conception of Mary.
 The feast is a highly regarded celebration in their monarchy, with the Monaco Cathedral rebuilt in 1903 and re-named under this specific patronage in 11 June 1911.
 The feast is also celebrated each December 8 as a designated public holiday honoring wives and mothers.

 On 8 December 1958, the post office of Monaco issued a commemorative postal stamp celebrating the Feast of the Immaculate Conception, both honoring the images of Pope Pius IX and Pope Pius XII with the postal value of One Franc.